redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ![ls command](command-line-ls.png)

-The only thing I want to point out here is that subdirectories and files are both printed when `ls` is entered.
-Subdirectories do not have a file extension; files do.
+The only thing I want to point out here is that sub-directories and files are both printed when `ls` is entered.
+Sub-directories do not have a file extension; files do.

 #### Setting Up a Git Repository